-ISRP Recommendation: Not Fundable.
+ISRP Final Recommendation: Not Fundable.
+A response was not requested.
 Unfortunately, the region lacks the data needed to successfully implement this project.
 The work would seem to require information that could only be gathered with a longer-term and larger-scale study than is described or that fits the 9-month timeframe specified in the RFS.